Advanced-Computer-Lab-2022/Akwya/README.md

 ## Used By

 This system is used by the following:
-- Admins
+- Admins:
     administrators who run the website and are in control of everything
-- Instructors
+- Instructors:
      highly
 qualified instructors bring a wealth of knowledge and experience to our courses and provide students with exceptional material
-- Individual Trainees
+- Individual Trainees:
     a regular user
-- Corporate Trainees
+- Corporate Trainees:
     user who is part of partnered company

-- Guests
+- Guests:
     Unregistered user who can only preview features without using them

 ## Installation